bambinos/bambi/docs/getting_started.rst

 Quickstart
 ==========

 Suppose we have data for a typical within-subjects psychology experiment with 2 experimental conditions.
 Stimuli are nested within condition, and subjects are crossed with condition.
 We want to fit a model predicting reaction time (RT) from the fixed effect of condition, random intercepts for subjects, random condition slopes for students, and random intercepts for stimuli.
-We can fit this model and summarize its results as follows in bambi:
+We can fit this model and summarize its results as follows in Bambi:

 .. code-block:: python